Which is Best?

 Lab test review

-In a Golden Paints lab test using a 6mm thick depth of paint, the following drying times applied.
+In a Golden Paints lab test using a 6mil. (mil to mm convertor) – about the same as a thin brushstroke, the following drying times applied.

 OPEN acrylic: 30 to 60 minutes